MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 ID Protection utilizes techniques to increase the precision of user and sign-in risk detections by calculating some risks in real-time or offline after authentication.
 Detecting risk in real-time at sign-in gives the advantage of identifying risk early so that customers can quickly investigate the potential compromise.
 On detections that calculate risk offline, they can provide more insight as to how the threat actor gained access to the account and the impact on the legitimate user.
 Some detections can be triggered both offline and during sign-in, which increases confidence in being precise on the compromise.

-Detections that are triggered during real-time take 5-10 minutes to surface the details in the reports.
-Offline detections take up to 48 hours to surface in the reports as it takes time to evaluate properties of the potential risk.
+Detections triggered in real-time take 5-10 minutes to surface details in the reports.
+Offline detections take up to 48 hours to surface in the reports, as it takes time to evaluate properties of the potential risk.

 > [!NOTE]
 > Our system might detect that the risk event that contributed to the risk user risk score was either: